-Non-US Customers are required to provide proof of address (e.g., electric, gas or water bill).
+Non-US customers are required to provide an additional proof of identity (e.g., driver’s license, passport, or government-issued ID).

 If you successfully meet and complete our CIP requirements and do not appear on the OFAC or any other government watchlist, then we will provide you with account opening agreements electronically.